 The rain returns to Wimbledon on Day 6 of the grass-court Grand Slam tournament

-WIMBLEDON, England (AP) — The rain returned to Wimbledon on Day 6 of the grass-court tournament, with only one match completed Saturday before play was suspended on all outside courts.
+WIMBLEDON, England (AP) — The rain returned to Wimbledon on Day 6 of the grass-court tournament, with only one match completed Saturday before play was suspended for more than two hours on all outside courts.

 Beatriz Haddad Maia, a 13th-seeded Brazilian who reached the semifinals at this year’s French Open, beat Sorana Cirstea 6-2, 6-2 in the third round on No. 3 Court.

-Two-time Wimbledon champion Petra Kvitova nearly made it in time, leading Natalija Stevanovic 6-3, 4-6 on No. 2 Court when the rain started.
+Two-time Wimbledon champion Petra Kvitova nearly made it in time, leading Natalija Stevanovic 6-3, 4-5 on No. 2 Court when the rain started.
+Kvitova needed only a few minutes after play resumed to complete the victory 6-3, 7-5.

 Only Centre Court and No. 1 Court have roofs at the All England Club.
-Play in those two stadiums is expected to get started as scheduled.
+Play in those two stadiums started as scheduled.

-Top-seeded Carlos Alcaraz will be first on Centre Court against Nicolas Jarry in the third round.
+Top-seeded Carlos Alcaraz was first on Centre Court against Nicolas Jarry in the third round.
 Sixth-seeded Ons Jabeur, who reached the Wimbledon and U.S. Open finals last year, is then scheduled to meet Bianca Andreescu and defending champion Elena Rybakina will face Katie Boulter.

-On No. 1 Court, third-seeded Daniil Medvedev will be first against Marton Fucsovics, followed by second-seeded Aryna Sabalenka against Anna Blinkova.
+On No. 1 Court, third-seeded Daniil Medvedev was playing Marton Fucsovics, followed by second-seeded Aryna Sabalenka against Anna Blinkova.

+Saturday at Wimbledon is the traditional day when sports greats are honored with seats in the Royal Box.
+They included former tennis stars Billie Jean King, Rosie Casals and Stefan Edberg, as well as Olympic great Steve Redgrave and former England soccer player Gary Lineker.

 AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports